Easy Raised Garden Bed | DIY Without Tools

 Easiest and Tool Free Raised Garden Bed

 And it’s complete!
-Simply fill with dirt and plant!
+Simply fill with dirt and compost and plant!

 The beauty of this method is that no building experience is required.
 I completed this easy raised garden bed in under an hour, all by myself.